JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 #### Run on a different iPhone simulated device

-If you want to run your application on another simulated device, you can add a new run configuraion.
+If you want to run your application on another simulated device, you can add a new run configuration.

 1. In the list of run configurations, click **Edit Configurations**.